phioeffn/SBP-Construction/README.md

-# Optimization-based construction procedure for function space SBP Operators
+# Optimization-based construction procedure for function space SBP operators

 This is the public repository refering to the article